northwesttreesgaming/northwesttreesgaming/README.md

 # ABOUT ME
-I am founder of the YouTube channel NorthWestTrees Gaming.
+I am the founder of the YouTube channel NorthWestTrees Gaming.
-I play games and make videos for let's plays, and tutorials for game related software.
+I play games and make videos for Let's plays, and tutorials for game-related software.
 I am a founder of a community project called MCToolkit and am a popular creator on YouTube in side MCreator community.

 ## ORGANIZATIONS